 - Additional job opportunities.

 - Additional upward mobility options.

 - Reveal to potential employees how current your knowledge is as Medical Assistant Certification requires the completion of continuing education courses, as required, and renew the Medical Assistant certification every five years.

 According to the Bureau of Labor Statistics (BLS), medical assistant salary data is as follows for 2018 –

 - Median Salary of $33,610; this translates to $16.16 per hour.
 Salary statistics vary and are contingent upon one's specialty, experience, and location.

 - The number of Employed Medical Assistants employed in the country is 686,600.

 Perhaps one of the most positive employment statistics for the job availability for medical assistants is the anticipated job growth through 2028.
 While the national average growth for all industries and positions combined is about 8%, while the expected job outlook for medical assistants in the same period is a robust 23% - much faster than average.
-The BLS anticipates that an additional 150,000+ job opportunities for medical assistants through 2028.
+The BLS anticipates an additional 150,000+ job opportunities for medical assistants through 2028.

 For the complete details on salary information, see our article: How Much do Medical Assistants Make?